-Students who did not offer or pass Afrikaans as school subject in grade 12 may register for only GAFR 3512 and GAFR 4522 or GAFR 3504.
+Only students who did not offer or pass Afrikaans as school subject in grade 12 (on their enrolment record) may register for GAFR 3512 and GAFR3522 or GAFR 3504.
 GAFR is not a teaching subject.
+GAFR is aimed at foreign language acquisition.